URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Background

-In \our{}, the realistic microscopic traffic simulator SUMO is used to reproduce travel costs (here, simply the travel times) and a Markov learning model is used to update knowledge, on which each human driver makes subjectively optimal routing decisions \cite{gawron1998simulation}.
-In brief, every day $\tau$, each agent $i$ executes an action $a_{i,\tau}$ from the set of routes $K_i$, to maximize own expected utility $U$ (reward, here simply the negative travel time) $a_{i,\tau} =\argmax_{k \in K_i} U_{i,\tau,k}$ (where $K_i$ is the set of possible agent's $i$ routes).
+In \our{}, the realistic microscopic traffic simulator SUMO is used to reproduce travel costs (here, simply the travel times) and a generic human learning model (HLM) is used to update knowledge, on which each human driver makes subjectively optimal routing decisions \cite{gawron1998simulation}.
+In brief, every day $\tau$, each human agent $i$ executes an action $a_{i,\tau}$ from the set of routes $K_i$, to maximize own expected utility $U$ (reward, here simply the negative travel time) $a_{i,\tau} =\argmax_{k \in K_i} U_{i,\tau,k}$ (where $K_i$ is the set of routes considered by agent $i$).
 Daily, the agent $i$ updates own expectations with recent experienced travel time $t_{i,\tau,k}$: $\quad U_{i,\tau, k} = HLM(U_{i,\tau-1,k}, t_{i,\tau,k})$.
-Details for Human Learning Model ($HLM$) are provided in Appendix \ref{sec:humans}.
-In this research, we use the standard yet stable and reproducible model to isolate the impact of algorithms from non-deterministic, heterogeneous, and suboptimal travel behavior (also available from RouteRL).
+Details for HLM are provided in Appendix \ref{sec:humans}.
+In this research, we use a standard yet stable and reproducible model to isolate the impact of algorithms from non-deterministic, heterogeneous, complex, and suboptimal travel behavior.